Dr. Alan Stewart

 Phil received his DVM degree from the Univ. of California, Davis in 1959.
 He also has an MPH degree from Johns Hopkins University and an MVSc from the Univ. of Melbourne, Australia where he was the lecturer in epidemiology and public health.
 He has been involved in both large and small animal medicine and teaching in California and Australia, and medical research for 3 years in Taiwan.
 He was born in San Francisco and returned here in 2006.
 At present he volunteers regularly with PAWS and with Vet SOS and still practices small animal medicine one day a week.

-Kathy holds over twenty-five years of health care policy, program development, and management experience.
-She has held senior level positions in both the public health and insurance industries, most recently working at the University Of California, San Francisco to develop and implement an innovative statewide breast cancer program, and to develop a new insurance plan for UC employees.
+Kathy has many years of public health policy, program development, and management experience in the health care field.
+She has held senior level positions in the insurance industry, and was part of the leadership team in developing and implementing an innovative statewide breast cancer program at the University Of California, San Francisco.
 Kathy received her Master of Public Health degree from San Diego State University and her Bachelor of Science degree in Kinesiology from Cal Poly, San Luis Obispo.
-She has been an advocate for access to quality healthcare for humans, and has also been an avid supporter of animal welfare issues.
-Kathy has been volunteering at the SFSPCA and Pets Unlimited for many years, and is delighted to be part of SFAfA to help animals in need of life-saving care.
+She is an advocate for access to quality, affordable health care for humans, and has also been an avid supporter of animal welfare issues for many years.

 Ken is a Senior Associate General Counsel with Franklin Templeton Investments and has 18 years of experience in the investment management business.
 A native of Scotland, Ken received his LLB and postgraduate diploma in legal practice from the University of Edinburgh.
 Starting his career in the U.K., Ken spent 6 years working in Hong Kong before finding his home in San Francisco in 2005.
 Ken has volunteered for many years with organizations that champion the human-animal bond and is very happy now to be involved with SFAfA.
 Outside of work, Ken enjoys travel, creative writing, swimming and entertaining Lucy, a shy retiring chihuahua mix who photobombs with charm.